Architectural metals: Tin

 Tin is too soft to be used by itself for architectural purposes so it generally falls into two categories: the alloying of tin with other metals such as copper to form bronze, and the coating of tin on harder metals, such as tinplated iron or steel.
 Architectural bronzes usually contain about 90% copper and 10% tin, although the content may vary widely.
 The term “tin ceiling” is a misnomer and early manufacturers did not use the name.
 However, persons who worked with sheet metal were called tinsmiths, so the term could have sprung from this title.

 Tinplate was a type of architectural material consisting of sheet iron or steel coated with tin.
 “Tin roofs,” a type of tinplate, was originally used for armor but eventually as a roofing material.
-Tinplate was also used for decoration, such as ornamental windows, door lintels and stamped ceilings.
+Tinplate was also used for decoration, such as ornamental windows, door lintels and tin ceilings.
 Ornamental stamped metal made from tinplate was an affordable alternative to plasterwork.
 Although tinplate is still available today for ceilings, roofing and flashing, it is generally considered expensive since the initial cost is more than that for common modern roofing types such as asphalt shingles or built-up roofs.
 A well-maintained tinplate roof or ceiling typically lasts several times longer than modern materials, and is more economical when the longer lifespan is taken into account.